It’s been hotly debated, and I’m here to pick a side.

 At this level, watch a foreign movie with English subtitles and don’t even worry about trying to understand the language, just enjoy the movie and soak up the culture.

-Intermediate Learners: Foreign Language Movies for a Native Accent and Sharp Ear
+Intermediate Learners: Native Accent and a Sharp Ear

 Like the beginners, as an intermediate student you’ll still have a lot to learn about your new language.
 You’ll have yet to tackle some of the trickier aspects of grammar, but watching a full-length movie isn’t going to help much with that.
 Keep watching those movies though, because once you have some familiarity with your target language, it’s still a very useful activity to supplement your structured study.